General laws of fields, waves, and electromagnetism, and their applications for resolving engineering problems.

 - Knowledge of basic materials and technologies to enable learning new methods and theories providing versatility for adapting to new situations.

-- Understanding and mastery of the basic concepts of the general laws of mechanics, thermodynamics, fields, waves, electromagnetism, and their application towards solving engineering problems.
+- Understanding and mastery of the basic concepts about the general laws of mechanics, thermodynamics, fields, waves, electromagnetism, and their application towards resolving engineering problems.

 Objectives (Learning outcomes)